-We’re delighted to share with you a little bit more about our Trainee Engineer Programme currently available, with opportunities in the Networks and the Renewable Operations parts of our business.
+We’re delighted to share with you a little bit more about our Trainee Engineer Programme, with opportunities in the Networks and the Renewable Operations parts of our business.

 Because we are so large and diverse, we recommend you spend a little time reviewing the information below and looking through the different menus on the left-hand side of your screen where you will find out more about SSE and some of the journeys and experiences our current Trainee Engineers have enjoyed.